knitcodemonkey/presentation-proposals/accessibility-the_sprint-filler_way.md

 # Accessibility: The Sprint-Filler Way

 ## Abstract:
-We see talk after inspirational talk on how to incorporate a11y features, but the task seems so daunting.
+We see so much information about incorporating accessibility (or a11y) features, but the task seems so daunting, or just not that pressing.
+Why is a11y important?
 Where do you get started?
 What are the quick wins that will give you the biggest bang for your buck?
-How can we break this down into smaller, more sprint-filler-sized pieces?
-I will answer these questions, and share some great community resources to help turn the overwhelming task into an accessible one.
+How can we break this down into smaller, sprint-filler-sized pieces?
+I will answer these questions, share some resources for both web and mobile, and discuss the importance of why everyone should focus on a11y.
+Developers, designers, managers, and more can learn how to take the overwhelming task and turn them into smaller, more accessible ones.

 ## Details: